 Job Growth: 7%

-#TRENDING: Bachelor of Science in Marketing & Sales from Colorado Christian University
+#TRENDING: Bachelor of Science in Human Resources & Organizational Leadership from

-#TRENDING: Bachelor of Science in Electronics Engineering Technology from Grantham University
+#TRENDING: Bachelor of Science in Information Technology / Programming from

 Job Growth: 4%

-#TRENDING: Bachelor of Science in Business Management from Bryan University
+#TRENDING: Bachelor of Science in Energy Management from

 Job Growth: 4%

-#TRENDING: Bachelor of Arts in Accounting from Saint Leo University
+#TRENDING: Bachelor of Arts in Human Resources Management from

 High-Growth Areas for Bachelor’s Degree

-In the list above, we largely discussed the highest-paying jobs available to people with bachelor’s degrees.
-But it’s not always about money, and often the type of work that you do can be just as important, if not more so, as money you make.
-Another important factor is job security.
-After all, you want to enter a career that will bring steady work and consistent opportunities; regardless of median pay, if the jobs are disappearing, it may not be a good path.
-For holders of bachelor’s degrees, the available jobs are largely tied to the growth (or decline) of specific industries, so if you want to have a sustained career, you have to find a growing industry.
+In the list above, we largely discuss the highest-paying jobs available to people with bachelor’s degrees.
+Another significant factor of earning a bachelor’s degree is job security.
+Entering a career that will bring steady work and consistent opportunities, regardless of median pay, is a confident path.
+For bachelor’s degree graduates, the available jobs are largely tied to the growth (or decline) of specific industries, so if you want to have a sustained career, you should seek out a growing industry.